choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 Simplify the model
 ~~~~~~~~~~~~~~~~~

-| The crawler belf by AGXVehicleContinuousTrack is consist of some nodes connected by hinge joints.
+| The track belt by AGXVehicleContinuousTrack is consist of some nodes connected by hinge joints.
-| This means that the crawler belt has more bodies and more joints, which will result in increasing the calculation quantity.
+| This means that the track belt has more bodies and more joints, which will result in increasing the calculation quantity.
 | The performance may be improved if simplify the model referring below.

 Improving the speed of simulation